shaggy8871/frame/README.md

 Notes:

-1. Get and Twig are automatically aliased to classes \Core\Request\Get and \Core\Response\Twig
+1. Get and Twig are automatically aliased to classes \Frame\Request\Get and \Frame\Response\Twig.
-2. Additional classes will be injected by appending them to the parameter list, but must be fully namespaced.
+2. Additional classes can be injected by appending them to the parameter list of a controller method, but must be fully namespaced.
-3. If you don't know the output type at compile time, use the generic Response class and call the setType() method before rendering
+3. If you don't know the output type at compile time, use the generic Response class and call the setType() method before rendering.